Observability of lensing of gravitational waves from massive black hole binaries with LISA: Gravitational Lensing and Wave Optics

 For a singular isothermal sphere with velocity dispersion $\sigma_v$, the mass density reads $\rho_\mathrm{SIS}(\bm{r}) = \sigma_v^2 / (2\pi |\bm{r}|^2)$.
 For an axially-symmetric gravitational lens, the lens mass $M_{\rm L}$ is defined as the amount of mass enclosed within the Einstein radius of the lens.
 Therefore, the total mass of the lens and the lens mass are equivalent for a point-mass lens.
 This may not be the case for other lens profiles; for example, the total mass of a dark matter halo with the SIS profile is different from the lens mass of the halo.
 For the SIS profile, the lens mass is related to $\sigma_v$ as

 The Einstein radius is

 and $w = 8\pi M_{\rm L}(1+z_{\rm L})f$ (as in the case of a PM lens).

-We choose the normalization to be $\xi_0$, giving $\psi(x) = x$ in Eq.~\eqref{eqn:amplification-factor-spherical} for the SIS lens.
+We choose the normalization to be $\xi_0$, giving $\psi(x) = x$ and $\phi(y)=y+1/2$ in Eq.~\eqref{eqn:amplification-factor-spherical} for the SIS lens.
 The resulting formula for the radial integral can be found in Ref.~\cite{Takahashi:2003ix}.
 The numerical evaluation of this formula is difficult for large values of $w$ and $y$ since both the exponential and Bessel-function factors in the integrand can oscillate rapidly.

 Several different numerical approaches have been proposed to tackle this problem~\cite{Ulmer:1994ij,1999PThPS.133..137N,Takahashi:2003ix}.
-Here, we propose and implement a simple, effective method based on a Taylor expansion of the exponential factor $\exp[-i w \psi(x)]$ in Eq.~\eqref{eqn:amplification-factor-spherical}.
+Here, we propose and implement a simple, effective method based on a Taylor expansion\footnote{After our pre-print appeared on the arXiv, Ryuichi Takahashi brought to our attention that a perturbative expansion of the lensing potential to find analytical solution of the diffraction integral for SIS lenses was also proposed in Ref.~\cite{Matsunaga:2006uc}.} of the exponential factor $\exp[-i w \psi(x)]$ in Eq.~\eqref{eqn:amplification-factor-spherical}.
 We begin our evaluation by defining the integral\footnote{This integral corresponds to Eq.~(6.631.1) in Ref.~\cite{gradshteyn2007} if we make the substitutions $\alpha = -iw/2$, $\beta = wy$, $\mu = n+1$, and $\nu = 0$.}

 where $N \equiv (n+2)/2$.
 We also define the series expansion of the exponential of the potential,

 Using these definitions, Eq.~\eqref{eqn:amplification-factor-spherical} can then be evaluated by integrating the expansion term by term, which gives